 Inexpensive children's gear and adult clothing are readily available on Fifth Avenue in Sunset Park, a Latino working class neighborhood.
 For a range of well-priced, untrendy, conservative clothing—and women's hats, wigs, long coats, children's dressy clothing, kids gear and shoes—and anything kosher, take a trip to the orthodox Jewish neighborhood of Borough Park (but don't go late on Friday afternoon or Saturday, when everything is closed).

-Buy Hand Made, Locally Made, Local Artists
+Buy Hand Made from Local Artists

 Brooklyn is home to Etsy, the popular online market, and many neighborhood stores sell unique, handmade or designed clothing, gift items, jewelry, and household items from pottery to pillows, created by artists and artisans in the Etsy network.
-Good neighborhoods to look for stores carrying such items are Williamsburg, Carroll Gardens, Cobble Hill, Park Slope and Prospect Heights.
+Good neighborhoods to look for stores carrying such items are Williamsburg, Carroll Gardens, Cobble Hill, Park Slope, and Prospect Heights.
 The annual Waterfront Artists Coalition and galleries in Bushwick and DUMBO are wonderful places to see the work of local sculptors, painters, and artists.

-Shop at Specialty Food Stores
+Specialty Food Stores

-For ethnic food, don't miss the tiny stretch of Atlantic Avenue off Clinton Street that's long been a center for Middle Eastern foods (notably Sahadi's emporium), or Brighton Beach Avenue for authentic Russian foods (notably M&I supermarket.)
+For ethnic food, don't miss the tiny stretch of Atlantic Avenue off Clinton Street that's long been a center for Middle Eastern foods (notably Sahadi's emporium), or Brighton Beach Avenue for authentic Russian foods (notably M&I supermarket).

 Manhattan Avenue in Greenpoint is a good place to get some Polish kielbasa and bread.
 Italian food is available everywhere in Brooklyn, but some excellent old meat markets, bread and pastry shops still dot 13th Avenue and the environs of Dkyer Heights and Bensonhurst.

 Brooklyn still has vestiges of the borough's original Irish and Norwegian immigrants in food stores in Bay Ridge.
 Pockets of Coney Island Avenue are home to ethnically authentic Pakistani and halal stores, and Caribbean fare can be found throughout Flatbush.
 There are ethnic restaurants as well, from Irish to African restaurants, serving specialties from home.

-Other specialty food shops include chocolatiers in DUMBO, Park Slope and Williamsburg, several famous bakeries from Steve's Key Lime Pie to Baked cupcakes in Red Hook, Gowanus and Williamsburg, and numerous organic meat and food markets in Park Slope and Williamsburg.
+Other specialty food shops include chocolatiers in DUMBO, Park Slope, and Williamsburg, several famous bakeries from Steve's Key Lime Pie to Baked cupcakes in Red Hook, Gowanus and Williamsburg, and numerous organic meat and food markets in Park Slope and Williamsburg.
 As for bagels and pizza, one could write a book.